ProUM: Projection-based Utility Mining on Sequence Data: Proposed Utility Mining Algorithm: ProUM

 \begin{definition}(prefix, suffix, and projection \cite{pei2001prefixspan}) \rm Assume all the items in an element of a sequence database \textit{D} are listed alphabetically.
-Given two sequences, $\alpha$ = $< >$, and $\beta$ = $< >$ ($m \leq n$). $\beta$ is called a \textit{prefix} of $\alpha$ iff it meets the following conditions: (1) $e'_{i} =e_{i} $ for $i \leq m-1$; (2) $ e'_{m} \subseteq e_m$; and (3) all the items in ($e_{m} - e'_{m}$) are alphabetically after those in $e'_{m}$.
-And the rest part/elements after the prefix $\beta$ in a sequence is called \textit{suffix} with regards to prefix $\beta$.
+Given two sequences, $\alpha$ = $< >$, and $\beta$ = $< >$ ($m \leq n$), $\beta$ is called a \textit{prefix} of $\alpha$ iff it meets the following conditions: (1) $e'_{i} =e_{i} $ for $i \leq m-1$; (2) $ e'_{m} \subseteq e_m$; and (3) all the items in ($e_{m} - e'_{m}$) are alphabetically after those in $e'_{m}$.
+Additionally, the remaining part/elements after the prefix $\beta$ in a sequence are called \textit{suffix} with regards to prefix $\beta$.
 Let $\alpha$ be a sequence in $D$, then the $\alpha$-\textit{projected sub-database}, denoted as $D|_\alpha$, is the collection of suffixes of the sequences (which contains $\alpha$) in \textit{D} with regards to prefix $\alpha$. \end{definition}

-Based on the projection mechanism \cite{pei2001prefixspan}, ProUM algorithm partitions the processed utility-array recursively.
-That is, each subset of the extracted sequential patterns are further divided when necessary.
-Thus, ProUM forms a divide-and-conquer framework.
-It recursively constructs the corresponding projected utility-arrays but not the projected sub-databases.
+The ProUM algorithm recursively partitions the processed utility-array based on the projection mechanism \cite{pei2001prefixspan}.
+Specifically, each subset of the extracted sequential patterns are further divided when necessary.
+Thus, the projection mechanism \cite{pei2001prefixspan} forms a divide-and-conquer framework.
+Correspondingly, ProUM recursively constructs the corresponding projected utility-arrays but not the projected sub-databases.

-\begin{definition} (projected utility-array) \rm Let $t$ be a sequence in $D$, and the utility-array of $t$ is denoted as $t.ua$, The $t$-projected utility-array, denoted as $(D.ua)|_t$, is the collection of \textit{suffix} of arrays in $D.ua$ w.r.t. prefix $t$. \end{definition}
+\begin{definition} (projected utility-array) \rm Let $t$ be a sequence in $D$, and the utility-array of $t$ is denoted as $t.ua$.
+The $t$-projected utility-array, denoted as $(D.ua)|_t$, is the collection of \textit{suffix} of arrays in $D.ua$ w.r.t. prefix $t$. \end{definition}

-As an accurate representation, utility-array provides provably equivalent decomposition as projected database from original sequence data, but it requires much less memory space.
-All the HUSPs and the candidates can be acquired from a series of projected utility-arrays.
-It is important to notice that we only construct a set of the projected compact utility-array of each sequence $s \in D$, instead of constructing their projected sub-database which only contain the updated sequences.
+For example, the projected utility-array of $< >$ in $ S_{1} $ is shown in Table \ref{table:projectUA}.
+Similarly, the other utility-arrays of $< >$ can be projected in other sequences, for example, $ S_{2} $ and $ S_{4} $.
+As an accurate representation, utility-array provides provably equivalent decomposition as projected database from the original sequence data, but it requires much less memory space.
+It proceeds by dividing the initial utility-arrays into smaller ones projected on the subsequences that were obtained so far, and only their corresponding suffixes are kept.
+The number of transactions/sequences in the projected utility-array is less than original database.
+This can substantially reduce the cost of the projection operation when the projected utility-arrays can be held in the main memory.
+By combining sequences from a series of projected utility-arrays, all the HUSPs and the candidates can be acquired.